fortifying those who help to strengthen our communities and families

 Indianapolis, IN 46219

-In our twelve years of coordinating THE Institute, I can say without a doubt that we have exponentially grown and honed our ability to obtain and provide the best resources for our communities.
-We have developed top-level training at an affordable price, making early prevention efforts less costly to communities and individuals.
-THE Institute produces the finest results, allowing providers to expand their knowledge and understanding on how to provide for Indiana families.
-THE Institute offers many sessions that provide strategies to support all of us in our efforts to prevent child abuse and promote well-being.
+In our 13 years of coordinating THE Institute, I see our Hoosier communities have focused on building protective factors and promoting the strengths of families to reduce risk, and create optimal conditions for child and youth development.
+We have developed top-level training, making early prevention efforts less costly to communities and individuals.
+THE Institute builds on the concept that we are all mutually responsible for finding solutions that result in better outcomes for children and youth in our communities.
+THE Institute offers many sessions that provide strategies and collaborative partnerships to support each of us in our efforts to prevent child abuse and promote well-being.

-Thank you for joining the Department of Child Services this September, and for being so dedicated in the process to obtain the best resources to support children, families and communities in Indiana.
+Thank you for joining the Indiana Department of Child Services this April, and for being so dedicated to the process of building your skills to ensure Hoosier children, families and communities reach short and long term positive outcomes.

 Mary Beth Bonaventura, Director